-Prison for woman whose revenge plot resulted in intellectually disabled friend's death
+Prison for woman whose revenge plot resulted in disabled friend's death

 "He was someone who was still able to form a view as to whether or not he wanted to partake in the offending on the day he died," she said.

-Cooper noted she had a post-traumatic stress disorder diagnosis after having moved to New Zealand at 11 years old and being raised in "a dysfunctional and unstable family environment".
+Cooper noted her client had a post-traumatic stress disorder diagnosis after having moved to New Zealand at 11 years old and being raised in "a dysfunctional and unstable family environment" that included domestic violence by her father.
 It resulted in a lonely life for her, which might have been what made her and Ewart so close, she said.

 "They were both people without a great deal of social support," she said.